taha-elkholy/complex_ui/README.md

 A Flutter project only for UI purposes.

 * Under Development
-* Use Figma desine and work on it
+* Use Figma designed and work on it

-# Screenshotes
+# Screenshots
 <img src="https://user-images.githubusercontent.com/95647394/187071433-752953ec-9a6d-4b7c-9665-171fff634937.png" width="300">